Text2Model: Text-based Model Induction for Zero-shot Image Classification: Experiments

-Current leading text-based ZSL methods map class descriptions or images to a shared representation, but that mapping does not take into account the classification task, namely, the mapping does not depend on the other ``on-demand" classes that the model should distinguish.
-Our T2M-HN is designed to use that information, because it generates a classifier for a given set of classes.
+Leading text-based ZSL methods map class descriptions or images to a shared representation, but that mapping is constant for all classification tasks.
+Our T2M-HN is designed to use information about the classes of each specific classification task.

-To demonstrate this effect, we use GradCam \citep{selvaraju2017grad} and examine what image areas are used in different classification tasks.
+We use GradCam \cite{selvaraju2017grad} and examine what image areas are used in different classification tasks.
 Figure \ref{fig:gradcam} explores two such examples.
-The left three panels show the image regions that are used for classifying the image as a \textit{Dolphin}.
+The upper three panels show the image regions that are used for classifying the image as a \textit{Dolphin}.
 When classifying dolphin vs. deer, the model gives most of its weight to the background (ocean water and waves), which is reasonable since an image of a deer probably will not contain those elements in the background.
 However, when classifying dolphin vs. killer whale, the model gives most of its weight to the dolphin itself, since the background of a dolphin image may be similar to the background of a whale image.